 You may need to go to routine examinations and blood tests on your own.
-But your partner should be able to go with you to other scans and appointments.
+But your nominated support partner should be able to go with you to other scans and appointments.
 Check with the hospital in advance.
-If they cannot accommodate your partner, they will let you know why.
+If they cannot accommodate your nominated support partner, they will let you know why.

 Labour and birth

-Your birth partner can be at the birth.
+Your nominated support partner can be at the birth.
 But they may not be allowed to be with you during the start of labour, when you are first admitted to hospital.
 This is to reduce the number of people in an area.

 If you have COVID-19